Policy and Procedure for resolving complaints

 Alternatively, you can ask for it to be reviewed by the independent regulator of charitable fundraising in England, Wales and Northern Ireland by sending a letter to The Fundraising Regulator, 2nd Floor, CAN Mezzanine, 49-51 East Road, London, N1 6AH or by filling in a form on the Fundraising Regulator’s website at: www.fundraisingregulator.org.uk/complaints/make-complaint

-If you have any questions about our Complaints Procedure please contact us:
+If you have any questions about our Complaints Policy and Procedure please contact us:

 - By email at firstname.lastname@example.org